seanturner/cms-fn-dsa/draft-turner-lamps-cms-fn-dsa.md

   TODO: Insert references for active research.
 </aside>

-By default, FN-DSA signature generation uses randomness from two
+FN-DSA signature generation uses randomness from two
 sources: fresh random data generated during signature generation, and precomputed random data included in the signer's private key.
-This is referred to as the "hedged" variant of FN-DSA.
-Inclusion of both sources of random data can help mitigate against faulty random number generators, side-channel attacks, and fault attacks. {{FIPS206}} also permits creating deterministic signatures using just the precomputed random data in the signer's private key.
-The same verification algorithm is used to verify both hedged and deterministic signatures, so this choice does not affect interoperability.
-The signer SHOULD NOT use the deterministic variant of FN-DSA on platforms where side-channel attacks or fault attacks are a concern.
+Inclusion of both sources of random data can help mitigate against faulty random number generators, side-channel attacks, and fault attacks.
+Lack of fresh random data during FN-DSA signature generation leads to a differential fault attack {{BD23}}.
 Side channel attacks and fault attacks against FN-DSA are an active area of research XX XX.
 Future protection against these styles of attack may involve interoperable changes to the implementation of FN-DSA's internal